LumenYoung/Notes/content/papers/OpenVLA a good systematic exploration of Vision Language Action Models.md

 title: OpenVLA, a good systematic exploration of Vision Language Action Models
 ---

 Listened to the OpenVLA author's [talk](https://www.bilibili.com/video/BV13zpQemEdo/) on the way today.
-It was very informative, and I gained even more than from Cheng Chi's previous [[Talk from Cheng Chi|talk]].
+It was very informative, and I gained even more than from Cheng Chi's previous [[Publish/papers/Talk from Cheng Chi|talk]].

 ## Design Choices